What is a Life Cycle Assessment? LCA

 5 sins of greenwashing — (Image by Author)

-Organizations and governments are challenged by this practice of embellishing or hiding falsehoods as companies seek environmentally conscious consumers’ attention.
+This practice of embellishing or hiding falsehoods as companies seek the attention of environmentally conscious consumers challenges organizations and governments.

 Can we fight greenwashing with advanced analytics?